Ttkrommendijk/chicahondenschool/AI_CONTRACT.md

 - The contact page uses `src/pages/contact/index.astro`.
 - Form UI and client-side validation live in `src/components/ContactForm.astro`.
 - Form option groups come from `src/data/contact.ts`.
+- The form also fetches a session-backed token from `public/contact-form-session.php` before submission is enabled.

 ### Current submission path
 - The rendered form posts to `/contact-submit.php`.